 Abuse or Neglect Category Operational Definition Essential Defining Elements Evidentiary Issues to Consider Signs of Isolation Isolation W&IC 15610.43 Isolation is the purposeful prevention of communication between a client and others without the client's consent or knowledge when the action is not in the client's best interest.
 1. The action of the suspected abuser is purposeful 2.
 Client does not or cannot consent and 3.
 Not in the client's best interest Examples include, but are not limited to: General Considerations What are the indications, if any, that the client is being or has been isolated-such as restricting a client's personal freedom in order to influence or control him/her and/or his/her resources through deceit, coercion, force, or threats?
 Are there power and control issues in the relationship between the suspected abuser and the client?
-Is the suspected abuser isolating the client in order to exert undue influence as demonstrated by such things as: Client's support system, both formal and informal, has increasingly restricted access to the client, e.g.: visitors are turned away phone calls blocked phone number changed mail not given to the client The client's ability to contact others is made difficult by denying the client access to a phone disconnecting the client's phone There is a change in the client's doctors, attorneys, etc. Caregivers not hired by the suspected abuser are fired.
+Is the suspected abuser isolating the client in order to exert undue influence as demonstrated by such things as: attempting to make the client emotionally dependent attempting to take control of the client's life and affairs, including personal care, medical attention, food, daily activities, and information as well as finances creating an "us against them" mentality fostering powerlessness & vulnerability in the client exploiting his/her emotional relationship with client?
+Is the suspected abuser trying to control the client's through deceit, coercion, force, or threats?
+Are the client and suspected abuser known to APS because of prior reports?
+Client Considerations Does the client have cognitive/memory impairments, drug or substance abuse problems, or mental health problems that might impair his/her capacity?
+Does the client have mobility problems and physical ailments that make him/her more dependent on others?
+Client's support system, both formal and informal, has increasingly restricted access to the client, e.g.: visitors are turned away phone calls blocked phone number changed mail not given to the client The client's ability to contact others is made difficult by denying the client access to a phone disconnecting the client's phone There is a change in the client's doctors, attorneys, etc. Caregivers not hired by the suspected abuser are fired.
 Client's mailing address is changed to a PO Box or the suspected abuser's address.
 Client is told that friends and/or family are mad at him/her (as reason they are not visiting).
 Suspected abuser tries to make the client fearful about going outside by saying such things as there is danger outside.